Dolbeault Harmonic $(1,1)$-forms on $4$-dimensional compact quotients of Lie Groups with a left invariant almost Hermitian structure: Invariant structures on compact quotients of Lie groups

 Combining this together with \eqref{eq-omega} and \eqref{eq-gamma-1}, we derive the thesis. \end{proof} We remark that $h^{1,1}_\delbar(M,J,\omega)=b^-+1$ in Corollary \ref{cor-char} does not depend on the choice of the global coframe $\phi^1,\phi^2$ of left invariant $(1,0)$-forms on $G$.

-With a similar proof of Theorem \ref{thm-main}, using Theorem \ref{thm-belgun}, we can also prove that there exists an almost K\"ahler metric on $M$ if and only if there exists a left invariant almost K\"ahler metric on $G$.
+With a similar proof to Theorem \ref{thm-main}, using Theorem \ref{thm-belgun}, we can also prove that there exists an almost K\"ahler metric on $M$ if and only if there exists a left invariant almost K\"ahler metric on $G$.

 \begin{proposition} Let $G$ be a $2n$-dimensional Lie group and let $\Gamma$ be a discrete subgroup such that $M=\Gamma\backslash G$ is compact.
 Assume that $J$ is a left invariant almost complex structure on $G$.
 Then, there exists an almost K\"ahler metric on $(M,J)$ if and only if there exists a left invariant almost K\"ahler metric on $(G,J)$. \end{proposition} \begin{proof} The only thing to prove is that if there exists an almost K\"ahler metric $\omega$ on $M$ then there exists a left invariant almost K\"ahler metric $\tilde\omega$ on $G$.
 Let $\nu$ be a volume form on $M$ induced by a bi-invariant volume form on $G$.
-Choose $\tilde\omega=\omega_\nu$ and note that, since $d\omega=0$, then $d\omega_\nu=(d\omega)_\nu=0$ by Theorem \ref{thm-belgun}. \end{proof}
+Choose $\tilde\omega=\omega_\nu$.
+Note that $\omega_\nu$ is a positive real $(1,1)$-form and, since $d\omega=0$, then $d\omega_\nu=(d\omega)_\nu=0$ by Theorem \ref{thm-belgun}. \end{proof}

-With the same proof, in fact we have proved the following \begin{proposition} Let $G$ be a $2n$-dimensional Lie group and let $\Gamma$ be a discrete subgroup such that $M=\Gamma\backslash G$ is compact.
-Then, there exists a symplectic form on $M$ if and only if there exists a left invariant symplectic form on $G$. \end{proposition}